Anttwo/SuGaR/README.md

 ### 3. Density or SDF?
 Choose a regularization method that fits your scene

 As we explain in the paper, we provide two separate regularization methods for SuGaR: a density regularization and an SDF regularization.
-The density regularization is the simplest one, but the SDF provides a stronger regularization, especially in background regions.
+The density regularization is the simplest one and works well with objects centered in the scene.
+The SDF provides a stronger regularization, especially in background regions.
 As a consequence, the SDF regularization produces higher metrics on standard datasets.
 However, for reconstructing an object centered in the scene with images taken from all around the object, the simpler density regularization generally produces a better mesh.